EvansWinner/awesome-line-editors/README.md

     - [buup](#buup)
 - [Colophon](#colophon)

-And also, "character editors," as well.
+And also, "character editors" and "context editors" as well.

 And no, I'm not talking about